Code-Institute-Submissions/rock-paper-scissor/README.md

 ## Credits

 First of all, I want to give credit where credit is due.
-Some of the code snippets I have in my JS code has been taken and/or modified from DevEd's channel on youtube.
+Some of the code snippets I have in my JS code have been taken and/or modified from DevEd's channel on youtube.
 I will proivde a link to the video in this readme file, accompanied with comments in the JS file.
 Besides from that, I used google and stackOverFlow to find out what my code should look like.